Betrand1999/node-serverless-app/README.md

 sudo dnf module enable -y nodejs:18 sudo dnf module reset -y nodejs always resets the module state back to neutral, regardless of what’s installed at the moment. dnf module list nodejs

+### Things to Know
+1. We can use node -v 18 with runtime 22 but it's not recommended

+2. Best Practice Match your local development version with your runtime version